 Figure 4 now shows the field enhancement in between the spheres as a function of the wavelength compared to the highly accurate semi analytical reference solution.
 The broadband solution is extracted by using a local field probe and running a frequency sweep with 5 THz step width.
 The results are virtually identical.

 Simulation with the time domain solver

->In addition to the geometry discretization with the high aspect ratio, the TD solver faces the additional challenge to model this highly dispersive material in a single simulation run.
-With CST MWS 2010 higher order material dispersion has been added and the user has now the possibility to fit the dispersion parameters and order of the fitting scheme automatically to a user defined table.
+In addition to the geometry discretization with the high aspect ratio, the TD solver faces the additional challenge to model this highly dispersive material in a single simulation run.
+With CST MWS, the user has the possibility to fit the dispersion parameters and order of the fitting scheme automatically to a user defined table.
 Figure 5 shows a plot of the automatically fitted dispersion curve and the user supplied material data.
 The curves show very good agreement and the maximum error is less the 1%.

 Figure 6 depicts again the local field enhancement in between the spheres as calculated by the TD solver using a manual pre-refined calculation mesh.
 The mesh inside the gap is defined with a step width of 0.08 nm whereas for the rest spheres a mesh step of 0.3 nm is used.
 Again, a very close agreement with the reference solution has been reached.
 The resonance peak shows a shift of less than 1 % and can be well explained by the slightly different material definition.

 Please note, because of the high aspect ratio and the small gap width, the simulation model requires a very small time step, which makes the simulation time considerably longer then the FD solver time.
 From this point of view, the FD solver shows the better performance.
 Nevertheless, the TD results are still valuable as a result cross check.

 Comments on published results